LeonB/vagrant-zend-server/README.md

 * edit Vagrantfile and edit the puppet.facter variables
 * enter the directory and do a `vagrant up`

-The admin interface is on http://localhost:10081<br />
+The admin interface is on http://localhost:10081 or https://localhost:10082<br />
 The webserver can be accessed on http://localhost:8080

 `~/Public` (based on the Ubuntu desktop homedirectory layout) is mounted to the VM's `/var/www`.